 Istria is a hotspot for those of you who visit Croatia and have a penchant for adventure.
 Nearly every beach offers water skiing, jet skiing, windsurfing, sailing, paragliding and more.
 Adrenaline junkies will enjoy the numerous adventure parks here, with high-rope gardens, go karting and motocross.
 Meanwhile anyone who enjoys more low key activities, will love discovering the extensive cycling and hiking routes along the coastline and up into the rolling hills, as well as swimming in the crystal clear waters of the Adriatic.

-If you want to discover more about Croatia, Single Parents on Holiday offer a single parent holiday to Istria every summer as well as solo trip in Istria for singles and solo travellers.
+If you want to discover more about Croatia, Single Parents on Holiday offer a single parent holiday in Istria every summer as well as solo trip in Istria for singles and solo travellers.
 Both holidays offer a combination of beach time, sightseeing and fun activities with other singles.
 For more information about our single parent holidays and singles holidays, head over to our homepage.